Adyg/django-heroku-s3/README.md

 - Start a new django project with (make sure to change projectname to the actual project name): `$ django-admin startproject --template=https://github.com/Adyg/django-heroku-s3/archive/master.zip --extension sh,py,pp --name Vagrantfile,Procfile projectname`

-- Ensure all packages required by Ansible are present by running: `$ ansible-galaxy install -r requirement.txt` (from inside the projectname/vagrant dir)
+- Ensure all packages required by Ansible are present by running: `$ ansible-galaxy install -r requirements.yml` (from inside the projectname/vagrant dir)

 - Start up the vagrant box with (this might take a while): `$ vagrant up` (from inside the projectname/vagrant dir)